lefeldevelopment/UncreativeAF/README.md

 ## I'm a Student and Hobby-developer!!

-- 🌱 I’m currently graduating
+- 🌱 I’m currently a student but always looking for new opportunities and projects to work on
-- ⚡ I'm learning Python for 4 years, and am trying to master it
+- ⚡ I have been learning Python for 4 years and striving to master it every day
+- 🚀 I have a passion for creating unique and beautiful designs and bringing them to life through code

 <br />